lcardsvr/Module-11-Challenge/README.md

 3. There are 2021 days worth of data earth data

-The measurements range from With a martian year being around 674 days, 2021/674 ~ 3 Years of Martian data
+Taking into account that a martian year being is around 674 days (see results in section below), the total length of Martian data is close to 2021/674 ~ 3 Years of Martian data.

-The data was analysed to answer the following questions, and a data visualisation was created to support each answer: (30 points)

 #### Which month, on average, has the lowest temperature?
 The highest?